DireTabacchi/bgjournal/README.md

     - [ ] Weekly BG checks per day.
 - [ ] Statistics displayed for a selected month.
 - [ ] Statistics compared to the previous month.
+- [ ] Statistics displayed for a selected week of a month.
+- [ ] Statistics comparied to the previous month.
+- [ ] User can add notes to journal entries.

 ## Feature Requests/Bugs